 The Yeti Company is a veteran in the industry of coolers and other containers that specialize in maintaining temperatures for extended periods of time.
 Yeti first came onto the market with their high-end coolers targeted at those who love the outdoor life.

-While incredibly expensive compared to coolers of the past, they really are vastly superior products in almost every way, and this is the reason for their popularity among outdoors enthusiasts in particular.
+While incredibly expensive compared to past coolers, they are vastly superior products in almost every way, which is why they are popular among outdoors enthusiasts.

-Yeti soon had a cult-like following for their products, in particular their coolers, with hunters, fisherman, and outdoors enthusiasts swearing by the brand’s quality.
+Yeti soon had a cult-like following for their products, in particular their coolers, with hunters, fishermen, and outdoors enthusiasts swearing for the brand’s quality.

 With great marketing and advertising Yeti quickly climbed the ranks to become one of the top companies in the industry.